Chapter 5

 The elastic-solid theory has one obvious difficulty at the outset.

-If the aether has the qualities of a solid, how can the orbiting planets journey through it at immense speeds without any perceptible resistance?
+If the aether were solid, how can the orbiting planets move through it at immense speeds without resistance?*

 He remarked that such substances are like pitch and shoemaker’s wax.
 They are rigid as to be capable of elastic vibration, but are also plastic to permit other bodies to pass slowly through them.